theolivenbaum/resin/README.md

 ## Install

 Download a clone of this repository, launch the solution in Visual Studio to build and publish it.
-Then create a .Net Core IIS site that points to [path_of_clone]/src/publish.
+Then create a IIS site that points to [path_of_repository]/src/publish.
 Make sure the app pool type is "unmanaged".

 Read below how to create document collections.
 Use your favorite HTTP client to create a collection